samialtas/CSharp-PDF-PrintPreview-XLSX-Export-and-Generation/README.md

 ## ✅ Feature Support

 This implementation focuses on the core features needed for simple, structured reports.
-It is intentionally kept simple and does not support all possible GDI+ or PDF/A features.
+It is intentionally kept simple and does not support all possible GDI+, XLSX or PDF/A features.

 | Feature                    | 📄 PDF         | 📊 XLSX        | 🖼️ Print Preview | Status                                             |
 | -------------------------- | :------------: | :------------: | :--------------: | -------------------------------------------------- |